 There are also illegal immigrants from Ethiopia to Kenya through Moyale heading to South Africa.
 Some are arrested on the way and a handful others, who mainly use the Mozambique route die on the road before they get to South Africa.
-Recently, as part of the COVID-19 response, the Kenyan Cabinet Secretary for Internal Security barred the staff from going to Moyale to enhance the surveillance skills of those at the border point.
-In that regard, the project has worked with the immigration officials to build their capacity to screen the immigrants.
-This would reduce the illegal migration and also reduce the spread of COVID-19.
+Recently, as part of the COVID-19 response, the Kenyan Cabinet Secretary for Internal Security barred the national staff from travelling to Moyale to enhance the surveillance skills of those at the border point.
+In that regard, the project, engaged local FM Radio and transmitted information about the importance of wearing masks, handwashing, and keeping distancing to reduce the spread of COVID-19.